- Demonstrate how to create and maintain a daily routine that meets the needs of the children

 - What directions do you find yourself repeating over and over?

 If you notice that children often leave the activity areas without cleaning up to go gather their belongings from their cubby or locker when their family members arrive, this can give you important information.
 Your indoor environment and schedule may be set up in such a way that distracts from this end-of-the-day routine.
 Perhaps the cubbies and lockers are too far away from your activity areas at the end of the day, so children, youth, and their families may feel rushed to get their belongings before closing time.
 Perhaps there are so many choices at the end of the day that it feels overwhelming to clean everything up, especially at a time when children and youth may be excited to reconnect with their families.
 Consider offering just two or three simple activities near closing time, so there are not so many areas to clean up at once.
 Think about designing your program and schedule in such a way that it guides children and youth into successful routines.
 Perhaps at the end of the day, you can offer a clear path from your few open activity areas to the cubbies and lockers and the sign-out sheet.
-Think the same way about other routines.
+Think through other routines in the same way.

 - Are snack spaces situated near the sinks and kitchen supplies?

 - Are garbage cans located conveniently around the room?

 - Are there sinks, smocks, and cleanup materials near the art or messy project areas?